Subject Requirements

 Paper 2: Chemistry

-Practical activities are an integral part of the teaching-learning process of Physical Sciences.
-The practical work is integrated with the theory and strengthen the concepts of teaching.
+Practical activities are an integral part of Physical Sciences.
+The practical work is integrated with the theory and strengthens the concepts of teaching.
 Practical work may take the form of simple, practical demonstrations or an experiment or practical investigation that can be done with household appliances and chemicals where possible; however, experiments can only be done with scientific apparatus and chemicals that might result in additional costs.

 Please note: It is compulsory to take Mathematics with Physical Sciences.